 When the data from the demand schedule is graphed to generate the demand curve, it provides a visual representation of the price-demand connection, allowing for simple calculation of demand for a product or service at any point along the curve.

 Explain Demand Schedule

-The Law of Demand states, that when the price of a commodity falls, the demand increases and also when the price of the commodity rises, the demand decreases; while other things remaining constant.
+The Law of Demand states that when the price of a commodity falls, the demand increases and also when the price of the commodity rises, the demand decreases, while other things remain constant.
 So, there exists an inverse relationship between the price and quantity that is demanded of this commodity.
 The functional relationship between the price and the quantity demanded can be represented as: